Awareness Sunday: Supporters

-Awareness Sunday is supported by the Archbishop of Canterbury, the Archbishop of York, Archbishop Desmond Tutu, and many other leading clergy in the Church of England, the Roman Catholic Church, the Methodist Church and the Baptist Church.
+Awareness Sunday has been supported by clergy including the Archbishop of Canterbury, the Archbishop of York, Archbishop Desmond Tutu, as well as other clergy in the Church of England, the Roman Catholic Church, the Methodist Church and the Baptist Church.
 In addition, Awareness Sunday is supported by Lord Sacks, the former Chief Rabbi for the United Kingdom and Commonwealth, and Sunni and Shia scholars.

 Main events in 2011

 A special public service of remembrance and reconciliation for Awareness Sunday took place at Westminster Abbey in London at 6:30 pm on Sunday 11 September 2011.
-The Abbey was packed with people from around the world: Londoners and tourists, plus priests, imams and rabbis.
+The Abbey was packed with people from around the world including Londoners, tourists, priests, imams and rabbis.
 A large number of those attending were American.
 Other events took place across the UK, and internationally.
 Nadim Nassar, Director of the Awareness Foundation, preached, and Courtney Cowart, a survivor of 9/11, spoke about her experiences.
 Cowart laid a wreath at the Memorial to Innocent Victims during the service.

 In addition, the Sunday Worship on BBC Radio 4 at 8:10 am on the morning of 11 September featured a live broadcast of a special Awareness Sunday service at Grosvenor Chapel in London.
 Nassar preached and Cowart spoke.
 In addition, a memorial candle was lit by Barbara J. Stephenson, Deputy Chief of Mission at the US Embassy in London.

+2020s

+Awareness Sunday was held in 2020, with the theme A Sign of Hope.
+The event has not been held in 2021, 2022 or 2023.